 Here are the things we did to use the crisis as a tool for improving the platform:

 - We jumped on a feedback call with the client.

 - We made the call recording feature a top priority.

 - We developed a support system to take super special care of all our pissed-off customers so that no one has to go and post a review…

 Because of stories like this, I can say with full conviction that the angriest customers are actually the most precious ones who can help make disruptive improvements to your product, your systems, and your overall brand image.

-If you know how to use their feedback correctly instead of always engaging in fire fighting and treating them as a liability.
+If you know how to use their feedback correctly instead of constantly engaging in firefighting and treating them as a liability.

 #3 Give THEM the benefit of the doubt

 TeleCRM Team: Stfu!
 We have top-notch UX designers who fight endlessly over the tiniest details, just to create simpler user interfaces.

 Customer: It’s too costly.